App version: 0.1.0

 Getting a Business Credit Card Without a Social Security Number

-If you are a small business owner that doesn’t have an SSN, then there are still ways to get a small business credit card.
+If you are a small business owner who doesn’t have an SSN, then there are still ways to get a small business credit card.
 You can apply for a small business credit card from a card issuer that accepts an ITIN instead of an SSN.
-Or you can apply for a card that requires neither, such as the Brex card.

-Just as some issuers allow you to apply for a consumer credit card with an ITIN number, you may also be able to apply for a small business credit card this way.
+Just as some issuers allow you to apply for a consumer credit card with an ITIN, you may also be able to apply for a small business credit card this way, too.
 As with consumer cards, just use your ITIN instead of your SSN.
-You’ll also need to use an Employer Identification Number (EIN) to identify your business.
+You’ll also need to use an Employer Identification Number to identify your business.
 And of course, it’s important to compare credit cards and to choose the best one for your needs before applying.

 Cards to Be Considered When Getting a Credit Card With ITIN